THE MODERN MINT BLOG

 Helping The Honeybee

 Darren has always gardened with bees and other pollinators in mind.
-This talk is a bringing together of all the plants your garden needs to make sure it is nectar rich.
+This talk is a bringing together of all the plants your garden needs to make sure it is nectar and pollen rich.

 First presented at The Ted Hooper Memorial Lecture in 2017, for Essex Beekeepers Association.